Anja Breljak

 Research focus

 Anja Breljak studied philosophy and economics in Berlin, Paris and Sarajevo.
-She then worked as a research assistant at the Open Topic Professorship for Legal and Constitutional Theory at TU Dresden, and looked around computer science while studying part-time.
-She works between the disciplines, organizes and moderates events in the field of political economy, performative philosophy and digital society.
-Her research interests include body and media history, affect and power theories, post-structuralism and performative art & criticism.
+She then worked as a research assistant at the Open Topic Professorship for Legal and Constitutional Theory at the TU Dresden, and looked into computer science while studying part-time.
+She works between disciplines, organizing and moderating events in the fields of political economy, performative philosophy and digital society.